line/conflr/README.md

 ### RStudio Addin

-#### 1\.
-Move focus to the .Rmd file and click “Post to Confluence” Addin
+#### 1. Move focus to the .Rmd file and click “Post to Confluence” Addin

-(**Caution for those who are not familiar with R Markdown**: R Markdown’s powerfulness allows you to execute arbitrary code; be sure about what the code does before clicking “Post to Confluence”\!)
+(**Caution for those who are not familiar with R Markdown**: R Markdown’s powerfulness allows you to execute arbitrary code; be sure about what the code does before clicking “Post to Confluence”!)

 ![](man/figures/screenshot1.png)